 From SourceWatch

-The stated mission of the Franklin and Eleanor Roosevelt Institute (FERI) is to "inform new generations of the ideals and achievements of Franklin Delano Roosevelt (FDR) and Eleanor Roosevelt and to inspire the application of their spirit of optimism and innovation to the solution of current problems.
+The Franklin and Eleanor Roosevelt Institute (FERI) (Roosevelt Institute), based in New York City, states its mission as informing "new generations of the ideals and achievements of Franklin Delano Roosevelt (FDR) and Eleanor Roosevelt and to inspire the application of their spirit of optimism and innovation to the solution of current problems.
 We believe, as FDR did, that the Four Freedoms are essential to a flourishing democracy, and we create programs to encourage those freedoms at home and abroad.
 The Roosevelt Institute also serves as the non-profit funding arm of the nation's first presidential library, the Franklin D. Roosevelt Presidential Library and Museum, where our support helps sustain the many programs and resources that make the FDR Library the most important center for the study and teaching of the Roosevelt era in the world."[1]
 Also see FERI's History.

 "Inaugurated in 1992 with a lecture by Cokie Roberts on "Women in Politics," the Franklin and Eleanor Roosevelt Distinguished Lecture Series is held each year at Roosevelt University in Chicago and co-sponsored by the University and the Roosevelt Institute."
 [2]